nshafer/pax/docs/notes.md

         - files are not cache-busted, and updates to :pax will require force reloads.

-## Admin Sites
+## Admins

-Each Admin Site is a collection of resources to facilitate the administration of an application.
+Each Admin is a collection of resources to facilitate the administration of an application.

 Resources can be any of:
 - Pax.Admin.Resource    - Based on Pax.Index and Pax.Detail, allows CRUD operations on a schema or other data source.